![]() deutsches Glossar |

 MULTI-UNIT LIGHT SIGNAL

-A color light signal with independent light units and every unit using one light.
+A colour light signal with independent light units and every unit using one light.

 NON SIGNAL-CONTROLLED